Nicole RL Sparks, Ph.D.

 Madeline Vera-Colón (she/her)

 Madeline is a first-generation Mexican American and college graduate.
 She received her BS in Psychology from The University of North Carolina at Greensboro in 2017 and her MS in Environmental Toxicology from the University of California, Riverside in 2022.
-She has co-authored five publications, delivered six posters and nine oral presentations, and is a member of five scientific societies.
-She is currently a funded fellow of UC Irvine’s Environmental Racism and Health Equity Program and a NIEHS Supplement Award Diversity Recipient.
-Her research interest includes the impact of air pollution on bone development through the utilization of a human embryonic stem cell model to recapitulate osteogenesis in utero.
+She has co-authored six publications, delivered 12 posters and 10 oral presentations, and is a member of seven scientific societies and specialty groups.
+She has received funding for UC Irvine’s Environmental Racism and Health Equity Program, NIEHS Supplement Award Diversity Fellowship, and is currently a funded fellow for Southern California NIOSH Education and Research Center Targeted Research Training Program.
+Her research interest includes the impact of air pollution, specifically fine particulate matter, on bone development through the utilization of a human embryonic stem cell model to recapitulate osteogenesis.
 Additionally, she has a personal enthusiasm for mentorship/career guidance for students in historically excluded groups interested in pursuing a STEM-related career.

-Fun Fact: Madeline failed community college biology 3x. #NeverGiveUp
+Fun Fact: I failed community college biology 3x.

 Nneamaka Iwobi

-2nd yr.
-Pharmacological Sciences Ph.D.
-Student (Pharmaceutical Sciences Track)
+4th yr.
+Pharmacological Sciences (Pharmaceutical Sciences Track) Ph.D.
+Student

 Nneamaka is from Washington, D.C., and attended the University of Maryland, Baltimore County, where she received her Bachelor’s in Biological Sciences and a Philosophy Certificate in Logic and Science.
 Her research interests lie within the realm of understanding the intricate processes of osteogenesis at the molecular level, particularly in the presence of toxicants, especially Endocrine-Disrupting Chemicals (EDCs), found in our everyday lives.
 She is also interested in the rescue process of osteogenesis, specifically restoring calcium deposition, in affected cells.